Government provisions impacting businesses/employer protection responsibilities

 SSP is now payable to all those who self-isolate in line with government guidance.
 This includes those who are notified under the track and trace systems that they must self-isolate due to contact with someone who has tested positive.
-The government guidance strongly recommends employers are lenient about the requirement for evidence of sickness after seven days' absence, where a medical professional has instructed an individual to self-quarantine.
+The government guidance strongly suggests that employers are lenient about the requirement for evidence of sickness after seven days' absence, where a medical professional has instructed an individual to self-quarantine.

 The definition of "employee" which applies in the relevant regulations relating to SSP is much wider than in some contexts, so workers will also qualify if their earnings are liable for class 1 National Insurance contributions.

 13. How should we treat employees diagnosed with COVID-19?

 Symptomatic employees should not attend the workplace (if the workplace is currently open).
 You should tell them to self-quarantine, along with their family members from the same household, for 14 days.
 They will qualify for SSP (or contractual sick pay where applicable) as they are treated as incapable of working due to COVID-19.

 14. What do we do if someone displays symptoms while at work?